jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 • Shows clear cause-and-effect relationships.

-• Forms a meaningful whole.
+• Creates a meaningful whole.

-Remember that good conceptualization answers key questions:
+Please remember that a good conceptualization answers key questions:

 • How did the patient’s problems develop?

-• What is currently sustaining them?
+• What currently maintains them?

 • What are the main patterns of thinking and behavior?